franjuarez/franjuarez/README.md

 ## Hi!
 I am Francisco (Monke🐒)

-I am a Software Engineering student at the University of Buenos Aires with experience working with people in various environments.
-My main interests are Data Science and Game Developing.
+I am a Software Engineering student at the University of Buenos Aires.
+My main interests are Backend web and Game Developing.

 Here you can find the main projects I've completed or am currently working on.